chinamike65/hugo-tuolesi/content/book3/book3en.md

 In addition, the clay statues and bronze statues that we see now, when we cultivate to the Dharma Flow Samadhi of the Mahayana Accumulation Path, we will see that these are like the truly extraordinary incarnations of the Buddha.

-At this time, we can still remember the sutras and teachings passed down to us by our previous masters that we have forgotten, and we will not forget them again; when we attain the position of Bodhisattva in the first realm, we will see that the Buddha statue is the true Buddha’s perfect Sambhogakaya.
+At this time, we can still remember the sutras and teachings passed down to us by our previous masters that we have forgotten, and we will not forget them again; when we attain the position of Bodhisattva of the first bhumi, we will see that the Buddha statue is the true Buddha’s perfect Sambhogakaya.

 Therefore, it is extremely important to think of Buddha statues as the true bodies of Buddhas and Bodhisattvas.

-Display offerings without flattery 137
+Display offerings without flattery

+137
 After setting up the Buddha statue, it is time to make offerings.
 At this time, you should pay attention and make offerings to the Buddhas and Tathagatas without flattery.

-Flattery is flattery, a flattering and flattering mentality for the purpose of deception.
+Flattery is flattery, a flattering and fawning mentality is used for the purpose of deception.

 Flattery is divided into two aspects: flattery of offerings and flattery of motivation.